-This newly renovated Par 4 has increased in difficulty with the inclusion of two fairway bunkers strategically placed at the dogleg.
+This has two fairway bunkers strategically placed at the dogleg.

 A big drive must be accurate to avoid trouble on the left side of this hole.

-A new dam which lines most of the left side of this hole will capture a hooked shot and the inclusion of another set of fairway bunkers awaits your second shot.
+Your drive needs to be long and accurate to pass through the two bunkers guarding the fairway edges.
+The right-hand side is protected by a heavily-wooded area which follows the fairway to the 100-metre mark.
+Be aware that if your ball crosses the access road on the right of the fairway you are out of bounds.
+A dam which lines most of the left side of this hole will capture a hooked shot and the inclusion of another set of fairway bunkers awaits your second shot.

-Your course management skills will be tested on this hole before approaching the original green that is still protected by bunkers front and right and the pond to the left.
+Your course management skills will be tested before approaching the green that is protected by bunkers front and right and a pond to the left.

-Get too far from the pin and it’s three putt territory.
+Finish up too far from the pin and its three-putt territory.

 The hole bends slightly left and you are presented with water in front of the tee.